Aniruddhchavda/Supermarket_SPL/README.md

 To run the back end , open the WebApi.sln in Visual Studio 2019 and click "WebApi" to start the back end.
 This will start the server and it will start listening for requests on port 53535.

-To run the front end , open the FrontEnd folder from command prompt and execute the command "npm start" , that will start the front endon port 3000.
+To run the front end , open the FrontEnd folder from command prompt and execute the command "npm start" , that will start the front end on port 3000.

 URL for cashier interface : localhost:3000
 URL for customer interface : localhost:3000/customer

 That's it , our aplication is now up and running.

-# Desciption of the Implementation
+# Description of the Implementation

 For the server(backend) we are using the MVC architecture i.e Model View Control.